Gold Coast Titans: 2015–2019: NRL takeover; Return to the Finals and disastrous years

-2020–present: Holbrook appointed, On-field improvement, Back to the Finals
+2020–2025: Holbrook appointed, on-field inconsistency, Hasler appointed

-At the start of the 2020 NRL season, the Gold Coast lost their first three matches before defeating the Wests Tigers 28-23 at Suncorp Stadium.
+At the start of the 2020 NRL season, the Gold Coast lost their first three matches before defeating the Wests Tigers 28–23 at Lang Park.
 The victory was the club's first win in 364 days.

 The Gold Coast improved significantly in Holbrook's first season, finishing in 9th position, the club's best finish since 2016.
-The club finished the season with a five game win streak over St. George, Canterbury-Bankstown, Brisbane, Manly-Warringah and Newcastle, however only one of those wins were against a team who made the finals.
+The club finished the season with a five game win streak over St. George Illawarra, Canterbury-Bankstown, Brisbane, Manly-Warringah and Newcastle; however, only one of those wins were against a team who made the finals.
 They also had close losses against Penrith (who finished 1st) and the Sydney Roosters (who finished 4th).

 The club recruited heavily for the 2021 NRL season, securing the signings of forwards David Fifita, Tino Fa'asuamaleaui and Herman Ese'ese.

-In the 2021 NRL season, the club secured 8th position with a 44-0 victory over New Zealand on the last day of the regular season, the best in club history.
+In the 2021 NRL season, the club secured 8th position with a 44–0 victory over New Zealand on the last day of the regular season, the best in club history.
 The Gold Coast reached the finals after highly unlikely circumstances after going into the final round in 11th place.
 The club needed both Cronulla-Sutherland and Canberra to lose their matches and they were also required to win their match over New Zealand by more than 12 points.

-In week one of the 2021 Finals Series, the Gold Coast played in the elimination final against the Sydney Roosters where they lost 25-24 ending their season.
+In week one of the 2021 Finals Series, the Gold Coast played in the elimination final against the Sydney Roosters where they lost 25–24 ending their season.

-Following the conclusion of the 2021 NRL season, Gold Coast CEO Steve Mitchell declared the club would be launching a strategic plan over the next nine years which included the club winning two premierships by 2030 and having sold out crowds for every home game at Cbus Super Stadium with every seat being allocated to a member of the club.
+Following the conclusion of the 2021 NRL season, Gold Coast CEO Steve Mitchell declared the club would be launching a strategic plan over the next nine years which included the club winning two premierships by 2030 and having sold out crowds for every home game at Robina Stadium with every seat being allocated to a member of the club.
 The statement was considered bold by sections of the media given the fact that no Gold Coast team had ever reached a grand final before and that the club also had the lowest number of memberships in the NRL.

 The Gold Coast started the 2022 NRL season looking to build on 2021 and make back to back finals appearances for the first time since 2010.
-However the Gold Coast would only win two of their opening four matches and then went on to lose 16 of their next 18 games.
-By round 20, the Gold Coast sat bottom of the table and were in danger of claiming another Wooden Spoon, however the club would win three of their last four matches to finish 13th on the table.
+However, the Gold Coast would only win two of their opening four matches and then went on to lose 16 of their next 18 games.
+By round 20, the Gold Coast sat bottom of the table and were in danger of claiming another wooden spoon; however, the club would win three of their last four matches to finish 13th on the table.